-Most people will experience a traumatic event in their lifetime whether it’s a car accident, abuse or neglect, the sudden death of a loved one, exposure to violence, or a natural disaster.
+Most people will experience a traumatic event in their lifetime whether it’s a abuse or neglect, the sudden death of a loved one, exposure to violence, accident, or a natural disaster.

-In these circumstances, the support, guidance, and assistance of a therapist are fundamental to healing.
+In these circumstances, the support, guidance, and assistance of a trauma therapist are fundamental to healing.

 Trauma Symptoms